 Disability is defined by the Americans with Disabilities Act of 1990 as “a physical or mental impairment that substantially limits one or more major life activites.”
 An individual may also qualify as disabled if they have had an impairment in the past or is seen as disabled based on a personal or group standard or norm.
 Such impairments may include physical, sensory, and cognitive or intellectual impairments.
 Mental disorders (also known a psychiatric or psychosocial disability) and various types of chronic disease may also be considered qualifying disabilities.
 A disability may occur during a person’s lifetime or may be present from birth.
 Disability can be permanent or short-term.

-Weill Cornell Medical College and the Graduate School of Medical Sciences are dedicated to providing equal educational opportunities for students with disabilities.
+The Medical College and the Graduate School of Medical Sciences of Weill Cornell Medicine are dedicated to providing equal educational opportunities for students with disabilities.
 Federal law states that no qualified student will be excluded, denied participation or subjected to discrimination from any program or activity.
 (Please refer to Student Disability Accommodations website for the three components of the disability accommodation process.)

 Possible accommodations include, but are not limited to: